josh-mchugh/rediscovering-javascript/chapter-6/README.md

 ## template-literals.js
 Template literals are strings with embedded expressions.
 The expressions may be a single variable, multiple variables with operations, a function call, or combinations of them.

+## template-confusion.js
+Template literals are evaluated when the template literal is evaluate.
+This is something to keep in mind as it can lead to confusion and another reason we should honor immutability whenever possible.